 Section 6.
 Chair.

 The chair shall be elected by the Board from among the directors.
-Subject to the control of the Board, the chair will have general supervision, direction and control of the affairs and officers of the Corporation.
-He or she shall preside at all meetings of the Board, and shall have the general power and duties of management usually vested in the office of president of a corporation, together with such other powers and duties as may be prescribed by the Board or these Bylaws.
+The board chair ensures the board meets its obligations and fulfills its governance responsibilities.
+The board chair oversees the quality of the board's governance processes including: Ensuring that the board performs a governance role that respects and understands the role of management.
+The Chair works closely with the Corporation’s president/CEO.
+The Chair performs these duties together with such other powers and duties as may be prescribed by the Board or these Bylaws.

 Section 7.
 Vice Chair.
 The vice chair shall be elected by the Board from among the directors.
 In the absence or disability of the chair, the vice chair shall perform all the duties of the chair and when so acting shall have all the powers of, and be subject to all the restriction upon, the chair.
 He or she shall have such other powers and perform such other duties as from time to time may be prescribed by the Board or these Bylaws.

 Section 8.
 Secretary.
-The Secretary shall keep minutes of the meetings of the Board of Directors, cause all notices to be duly given in accordance with the provisions of these Bylaws or as required by law, be custodian of the corporate records of the corporation, and perform such other duties as are assigned him or her from time to time by the Chair or the Board of Directors.
+The Secretary shall keep minutes of the meetings of the Board, cause all notices to be duly given in accordance with the provisions of these Bylaws or as required by law, be custodian of the corporate records of the corporation, and perform such other duties as are assigned him or her from time to time by the Chair or the Board.

 Section 9.
 Treasurer.
 The treasurer shall keep and maintain, or cause to be kept and maintained, adequate and correct accounts of the properties and business transactions of the Corporation, including accounts of its assets, liabilities, receipts, disbursements, gains, losses, capital, retained earnings and other matters customarily included in financial statements.
 The books and records shall at all reasonable times be open to inspection by any director.
 The treasurer shall provide for the deposit of all monies and other valuables in the name and to the credit of the Corporation with such depositories as may be designated by the Board.
 He or she shall provide for the disbursement of the funds of the Corporation as may be ordered by the Board, shall render to the president and directors whenever they request it an account of all of his or her transactions as treasurer and of the financial condition of the Corporation, and shall have such other powers and perform such other duties as may be prescribed by the Board or these Bylaws.

+Section 10.
+President/Chief Executive Officer.
+Subject to such supervisory powers as the Board may give to the Chair of the Board, if any, and subject to the control of the Board, the President/CEO shall be the general manager of the Corporation and shall supervise, direct, and control the Corporation’s activities, affairs, and other officers.
+The President/CEO shall have such other powers and duties as the Board or the bylaws may require.
+The President/CEO shall not be a member of the Board and shall have no voting rights.

 ARTICLE IX.
 FINANCIAL MATTERS AND REPORTS

 Section 1.
 Checks.
-All checks or demands for money and notes of the Corporation shall be signed by the chair and treasurer, or by such other officer or officers or such other person or persons as the Board of Directors may from time to time designate.
+All checks or demands for money and notes of the Corporation shall be signed by the chair and treasurer, or by such other officer or officers including, without limitation, the President/CEO or such other officers as the Board may from time to time designate.

 Section 2.
 Books and Records.
-This Corporation shall keep adequate and correct books and records of account; minutes of the proceedings of its Board of Directors and committees of the Board of Directors; and a record of the members of the Board of Directors showing their names and addresses.
+This Corporation shall keep adequate and correct books and records of account; minutes of the proceedings of its Board and committees of the Board; and a record of the members of the Board showing their names and addresses.